 • Recall of Objects

 • Recognition of Pictures

 • Word Reading

 The normalization of any psychological test is the process which determines its technical strength.
-The Differential Ability Scales is different from others due to the fact that it encompasses research and normalization process of the British Ability Scale.
+The Differential Ability Scales is different from others because it encompasses research and normalization process of the British Ability Scale.
 The developer of the Differential Ability Scales took the work of two decades made upon the BAS.
-He analyzed the planning, construction and standardization procedures of the BAS to develop his own model.
+He analyzed the planning, construction and standardization procedures of the BAS to develop his model.

-The issue of reliability and validity of any psychological test has got more importance that it was originally considered.
-The testing industry has been focusing in developing test with a high level of reliability and validity while the opponents of the tests have been finding the loopholes in the reports.
-Reliability of tests may roughly be defined as the differences between the scores taken at different times upon the same subjects.
+The issue of reliability and validity of any psychological test has got more importance that it was initially considered.
+The testing industry has been focusing on developing the test with a high level of reliability and validity while the opponents of the tests have been finding the loopholes in the reports.
+Reliability of tests may roughly be defined as the differences between the scores taken at different times of the same subjects.

 Collin.
 D. Elliott has claimed reliability of DAS from .79 to .94 which is solidly high in comparison to the other tests available in the field.
 The reliability of the sub-tests ranges from .38 to .94, with a majority standing at .60 to .90.

 The DAS handbook represents some comparison between IRT-based (item response theory-based) and traditional internal consistency coefficients.
 In these cases, the reliability figures produced by both methods are found in close agreement.

 The validity of the DAS has been explored internally and externally.
 The results from the both types of analysis are almost the similar.
 The handbook provides evidence that the abilities become more differentiated with increasing age.
 It contains a lot of data about external validity of the DAS.
 The major sources of such data are: